-This safety alert has been issued due to the potential presence of asbestos in Bunsen burner gauze mats that have been imported into Australia.
-Find a more detailed safety alert on this matter at Asbestos Safety and Eradication Agency.
+This safety alert was issued due to the potential presence of asbestos in Bunsen burner gauze mats that have been imported into Australia.
+Find a more detailed safety alert on this matter at Asbestos and Silica Safety and Eradication Agency.

 Background